Crock Pot Thanksgiving Whole Turkey Recipe

 Slow Cooked Turkey Perfection

-It slow cooks to perfection all on its own, so there’s no basting and no wasting time.
-Or heating up the house for hours on end while roasting your bird.
+It slow cooks to perfection on its own, so there’s no basting and no wasting time—or heating up the house for hours on end while roasting your bird.

-The slow cooker recipe is the effortless way to get that turkey meat to come out juicy and wonderful every time, and you won’t have to watch it like a hawk, either.
+The slow cooker recipe is the effortless way to ensure that your turkey meat comes out juicy and wonderful every time, and you won’t have to watch it like a hawk, either.

 Ingredients For The Easy Crock Pot Turkey Recipe